November 5th, 2025

 A survey from Gotham Ghostwriters and Josh Bernoff, released yesterday, featured surprising top-line numbers, such as “a surprising 61% use AI tools.”
 But if you focus just on the book writer responses, the numbers were in the 25% range (23% of fiction writers reported daily use of AI tools), consistent with the ALLi survey numbers.

 Meanwhile, book publishing, steeped in tradition and trade practices, remains as technology-averse as ever.
-A BISG survey from last summer revealed lots of dabbling with AI tools (45%), but less than a qurter said that they are incorporating AI into existing workflows.
+A BISG survey from last summer revealed lots of dabbling with AI tools (45%), but less than a quarter said that they are incorporating AI into existing workflows.

 I went through the jobs classifieds on Publishers Marketplace and PW this morning and found nary a mention of AI skills.
 The marketing manager of one of the largest publishing imprints in the U.S. requires experience “in creating decks and presentations and presenting in front of large groups” but no proficiency with AI tools.
 The most demanding technical qualifications for an advertising associate at one of the Big 5 publishers is “Microsoft Excel, Word, PowerPoint, and Outlook.”